Lawrence County Jail

 How Can I Communicate with an Inmate in the Lawrence County Jail using an Online Messaging Service?

-How to send a text or email to an inmate in Lawrence County
+How to Send a Secure Email Message to an Inmate in Lawrence County

-To send and receive secure texts or emails from an inmate housed in Lawrence County follow these instructions:
+To send a secure email message to an inmate in Lawrence County Jail follow these steps:

 We’ve compiled a list of Frequently Asked Questions and Answers for everything you need to know about Lawrence County Jail’s Text and Email Policies, Rules and Guidelines.
 If you still have questions after reviewing these FAQs, call 417-466-2131 for further assistance.